Blane Gaison

-Blane Keith Gaison (born May 13, 1958) is a former professional American football player.
-He played in the National Football League, with the Atlanta Falcons (1981–1985).
-As a defensive back, he played at both the safety and cornerback positions.
+Blane Keith Gaison (born May 13, 1958) is an American former professional football player who was a defensive back for the Atlanta Falcons in the National Football League (NFL) from 1981 to 1985.
+He played college football for the Hawaii Rainbow Warriors.
+He played in the NFL at both the safety and cornerback positions.

-Early years
+Early life

 Gaison was raised in Kaneohe, Hawaii on the windward side of Oahu.
 He attended the Kamehameha Schools in Honolulu, Hawaii and is a 1976 graduate.
 At Kamehameha, he was an All-State quarterback leading the Warrior football team to consecutive state titles in 1974 and 1975 also known as the Oahu Prep Bowl and Interscholastic League of Honolulu championship games.

 University of Hawaii

-Blane Gaison played college football at UH from 1976 to 1980, starting at quarterback and defensive back.
+Blane Gaison played college football at University of Hawaiʻi at Mānoa from 1976 to 1980, starting at quarterback and defensive back.
 He was the University of Hawaii's Most Valuable Player in 1979 and 1980 and was included on the University of Hawaii Centurion's list with the description, "Steering the defense from his safety position, Gaison was a coach on the field.
 Number 11's intelligence and versatility provided Rainbow Warriors fans with some of their greatest memories.
 He received All America, All Western Athletic Conference and Academic All Western Athletic Conference honors in 1979 and 1980.
 Gaison was also recognized with Most Valuable Player honors at the 1981 Hula Bowl along with Kenny Easley.
 He was inducted into the University of Hawaii's Circle of Honor in 1999.

-NFL career
+Professional career

-In the 1981 NFL Draft, Gaison was picked by the Atlanta Falcons where he played in the defensive secondary as a safety and cornerback.
+In the 1981 NFL draft, Gaison was picked by the Atlanta Falcons where he played in the defensive secondary as a safety and cornerback.
 He became close friends with teammates Steve Bartkowski, Bob Glazebrook, Billy "White Shoes" Johnson, and June Jones.